 The ultimate public transport guide to London (tips from a local!)

-If there’s one thing friends ask me when they’re visiting London, is: how does public transport work in London?
+If there’s one thing friends ask me when they’re visiting, besides what the best things to do in London are, is: how does public transport work in London?
 I get it though: it can be a little intimidating to find out how public transport works in a new city.
 So in this post I’ll explain to you in a simple way how exactly each form of public transport in London works.
-After all I’ve lived there for seven months, and I can give you all the insider tips which will save you time and money!
+After all I lived there for seven months, and I can give you all the insider tips which will save you time and money!

 Hoe does the Oyster Card work?